mayankkrshah/The-AI-Engineer-Challenge/frontend/README.md

 ## System Prompt

-This chatbot is now always powered by a single, hardcoded web3 assistant prompt:
+This chatbot is now always powered by a single, hardcoded assistant prompt:

-> You are a helpful AI assistant specialized in web3, blockchain, and decentralized technologies.
-Answer user questions with clear, accurate, and up-to-date information about web3 topics, smart contracts, crypto, and related areas.
-If you are unsure, say so and suggest where to look for more information.
+> You are a helpful, knowledgeable AI assistant.
+Answer user questions clearly, accurately, and helpfully on any topic.

 Users cannot select or edit the system prompt.